 In July of 2019, I was fortunate enough to do some bird watching at Kuala Baram Wetlands in Miri, Sarawak.
 This is one of the few birding locations in Miri where many locals and visiting birders head to.

-The Kuala Baram Wetlands is located about 40 minutes from the vity of Miri, and requires a vehicle to get here.
-There are no public transportation and usually birders will engage a local guide for this.
+The Kuala Baram Wetlands is located about 40 minutes from the city of Miri and requires a vehicle to get here.
+There is no public transportation, and usually, birders will engage a local guide for this.

 Bird Watching at Kuala Baram Wetlands

-The area consist of mudflats and mangrove forest, salt pans, prawn and fish ponds while further inland you will find freshwater lakes and rice paddies which are ideal habitats for the specialist wetland birds.
+The area consists of mudflats and mangrove forest, salt pans, prawn and fish ponds, while further inland, you will find freshwater lakes and rice paddies which are ideal habitats for the specialist wetland birds.

 A total of 111 avian species have been spotted here based on a 2015 recording.
-This list includes a number of rare birds that migrate here during seasons.
+This list includes several rare birds that migrate here during seasons.

-The number grew to 132 bird species at the end of 2016 and the last count was 138 species of birds recorded at the Kuala Baram Wetlands and it was done by the MNS Miri Branch on 28t October 2018.
+The number grew to 132 bird species at the end of 2016, and the last count was 138 species of birds recorded at the Kuala Baram Wetlands, and the MNS Miri Branch did it on 28th October 2018.

-One reason why Kuala Baram Wetlands had earned a name as a special bird-watching sanctuary is simply because the rare and highly endangered Crested Chinese Terns were spotted there in 2014 and 2015.
+One reason why Kuala Baram Wetlands had earned a name as a special bird-watching sanctuary is simply that the rare and highly endangered Crested Chinese Terns were spotted there in 2014 and 2015.